Skip to main content

 Click Here For The "Direct Bonded Composite Restorations" Info Sheet

 Patients are often told that removing the silver/mercury will weaken the tooth and that the tooth will always look grey.
 Obviously not the case!
 And they also are often told that because of the cracks in the enamel, crowns are needed.
 Again, obviously not the case!
 Done properly these can be a great restoration...conservative and kind to the pulp.
 Also, that are MANY restorative materials available to dentists.
-If a patient's medical status includes material sensitivities or immune response issues, we have them get the LRA (Lymphocyte Response Assay) Dental Materials Reactivity Test to be sure the materials used will be biocompatible.
-For more information CLICK HERE
+If a patient's medical status includes material sensitivities or immune response issues, we have them get a biocompatibility test ay www.BioCompLabs.com to be sure the materials used will be biocompatible.

 Click Here For The "Direct Bonded Composite Onlay Restoration" Info Sheet